 I reneged my offer and eventually decided to drop out.

-Afterwards, I started working at startups full-time while tinkering with new ideas in my free time.
+Afterwards, I continued work at startups full-time while tinkering with new ideas in my free time.

 I’ve mostly worked at venture-backed companies in product, operations, and growth marketing functions as an early team member.

-Outside of the office, find me: reading, hosting dinners, writing, learning new skills, listening to a podcast, or exercising.
+Outside of the office, find me: reading, hosting dinners, writing, learning new skills, or listening to a podcast.